 Eye Health for Women – Combating Eye Disease

-Expectant women with diabetes should see their eye doctor during pregnancy due to higher risk of developing diabetic retinopathy.
+Expectant women with diabetes should see their eye doctor during pregnancy due to a higher risk of developing diabetic retinopathy.

 Wear proper eye protection if your work involves high risks of eye injury.